omarieclaire/clojure-scala-cantrips/README.md

 # Clojure-Scala Cantrips

-This document covers couple of tips and tricks on how to consume Scala apis from a Clojure codebase.
+This document covers couple of tips and tricks on how to consume Scala apis from Clojure codebases.

 ### Index
   * [Intro](https://github.com/grandbora/clojure-scala-cantrips/blob/master/README.md#intro---lets-get-started)